 It is an official document which is submitted by individuals who do not possess a PAN card to carry out the financial transactions or opening of bank accounts.
-Form 60 is also used when there is a buying and selling of assets, payment in cash above ₹ 50,000, filing tax returns, registration of business and others.
-In this regard, Form 60 is a must have document to carry out financial transactions if you do not possess PAN card.
+Form 60 is also used when there are a buying and selling of assets, payment in cash above ₹ 50,000, filing tax returns, registration of business and others.
+In this regard, Form 60 is a must-have the document to carry out financial transactions if you do not possess a PAN card.

 Essentials of Form 60

-Form 60 is required when any individual do not possess PAN card and wants to get into financial transactions mentioned below:
+Form 60 is required when an individual does not possess a PAN card and wants to get into financial transactions mentioned below:

 - Purchase or sale of an immovable property that has a value of Rs.5 lakh or above